yevbar/browserbased/README.md

 Like [serverless](https://www.serverless.com/) but for headless browsers

+At the time of writing this, here's an example output from the wikipedia example below [https://project1725750744.vercel.app/api](https://project1725750744.vercel.app/api)

 ## Configuring

 Prior to running, you'll need to have a `VERCEL_TOKEN` environment variable set up with an access token which you can obtain [here](https://vercel.com/account/settings/tokens)